 In May 2018, our board of directors approved a stock repurchase program, which does not have an expiration date, for the repurchase of up to \$7.5 million of our common stock.
-The repurchase program has been suspended temporarily since February 2020; therefore, during the first six months of fiscal 2021, we have not repurchased any shares of our common stock in the open market.
-As of January 1, 2021, \$3.4 million remained available under our stock repurchase program.
+The repurchase program has been suspended temporarily since February 2020 to February 2021.
+During the third quarter of fiscal 2021, our Board of Directors voted to re-instate our stock repurchase program and repurchased 8,300 shares of our common stock in the open market for an aggregate purchase price, including commissions, of \$0.5 million.
+These shares were recorded as treasury stock and we do not anticipate retiring them.
+Treasury stock did not participate in the two-for-one stock split in the form of a stock dividend paid on April 7, 2021.
+As of April 2, 2021, \$3.0 million remained available under our stock repurchase program.